vsmysee/oh-my-idea/README.md

       key "H", "EditorLineStart"
 }
 ```
-Then click Tools/Oh My Idea to active the plugin, now in you editor, you can type h to move the cursor.
+Then click Tools/Oh My Idea to active the plugin, now in you editor, you can type 'h' to move the cursor.

 ## Why?